WGS Board Member Profiles

 Jason Felihkatubbe, Education & AVC Editor

 Jason Felihkatubbe (Choctaw) has been doing genealogical research for over 25 years and his focus is Native American Indian genealogy, with an emphasis on the southeastern peoples–Cherokee, Chickasaw, Choctaw, Muscogee, and Seminole in Indian Territory/Oklahoma.
-Apart from research, he has offered lectures and classes on Native American Indian genealogy, culture, and.
+Apart from research, he has offered lectures and classes on Native American Indian genealogy and culture.
 He is a member of the Association of Professional Genealogists.
 He has been involved with the USGenWeb Project for over 16 years.

 Vickie Everitt, Library Liaison